Hyundai Santa Fe Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Hyundai Santa Fe are $1,140 a year for full coverage insurance.
-Comprehensive costs an estimated $190 a year, collision costs $328, and liability is estimated at $464.
-A liability-only policy costs approximately $514 a year, with high-risk insurance costing around $2,472.
+Average insurance rates for a Hyundai Santa Fe are $1,140 a year with full coverage.
+Comprehensive insurance costs an estimated $190 each year, collision costs $328, and liability costs around $464.
+A liability-only policy costs as low as $514 a year, with high-risk insurance costing $2,472 or more.
 Teen drivers receive the highest rates at $4,510 a year or more.

 Average premium for full coverage: $1,140